 Outcome 4: Customer Experience The focus group also sought information and feedback on navigating the various access pathways to program elements.
 Feedback on the digital platform was mixed, with some finding it user-friendly while others suggested improvements for easier navigation and access to resources.
 While many appreciated the simplicity of the registration process for events and one-on-one sessions, there were recommendations for streamlining rescheduling and enhancing the overall user interface to accommodate diverse schedules.
-Specific recommendations include: - Shortening the intake form or at least making it so that folks only have to fill it out once - Difficulty in finding events across so many different platforms. - Suggestions for more evening events, or more events at different times of day - Desire for longer time allotted during 1:1 sessions complaints that the current timeslots do not provide enough time to fully share with one another. - In networking, some suggestions for planning a mix of free-flowing and more structured networking opportunities to differentiate for different needs and levels of experience - There were also specific recommendations to develop a networking framework that outlines key steps and tips of how to network effectively, while also allowing participants to exercise those tips. - Several focus group participants and survey respondents indicated frustration with advisors canceling on participants without any follow-up, or sharing their email and then not ever responding to outreach - There were several suggestions to make expectations of both advisors and mentees extremely clear, with possibly even different tiers of advisors, some of whom might be willing to match for longer relationships, while others might be more interested in practice interviews, technical skills, or other one-off types of sessions - Some participants thought it could be great to have some events by industry and to group others by purpose or need, bringing together a diverse group of job-seekers LinkedIn Group Data LinkedIn Group Members by Time Spent with Current Company
+Specific recommendations include: - · Shortening the intake form or at least making it so that folks only have to fill it out once - Difficulty in finding events across so many different platforms - · Suggestions for more evening events, or more events at different times of day - Desire for longer time allotted during 1:1 sessions complaints that the current timeslots do not provide enough time to fully share with one another - In networking, some suggestions for planning a mix of free-flowing and more structured networking opportunities to differentiate for different needs and levels of experience - There were also specific recommendations to develop a networking framework that outlines key steps and tips of how to network effectively, while also allowing participants to exercise those tips - Several focus group participants and survey respondents indicated frustration with advisors canceling on participants without any follow-up, or sharing their email and then not ever responding to outreach - There were several suggestions to make expectations of both advisors and mentees extremely clear, with possibly even different tiers of advisors, some of whom might be willing to match for longer relationships, while others might be more interested in practice interviews, technical skills, or other one-off types of sessions - Some participants thought it could be great to have some events by industry and to group others by purpose or need, bringing together a diverse group of job-seekers LinkedIn Group Data Ancillary data from the LinkedIn group affords insights on career trajectories of many participants.
+Interestingly, in reviewing the top seven most common job titles of women in the LinkedIn group, the majority (78%) are in leadership or managerial positions (see Figure 58).
+The needs of this specific group may differ from those of the Network at large.
+LinkedIn Group Members by Top Position Titles